SichangHe/igem-2022-dku-backup/src/meeting_with_XJLTU.md

-## Meeting with XJLTU
+## Meeting with XJTLU-CHINA

-### XJLTU's Project
+### Getting acquainted

-They plan to develop a biofilter core to replace current industry filter cores for heavy metal wastewater.
+This year, we found that another iGEM team XJTLU is also working on expressing fusion protein.
 Specifically, they plan to engineer *E. coli* to express csgA protein at high levels and immobilize the bacteria into a filter.
 In that way, the heavy metal ions in the wastewater can be captured by csgA protein that is expressed by *E. coli* located in the filter.
+Overall, they plan to develop a biofilter core to replace current industry filter cores for heavy metal wastewater.\
+Therefore, we decided to arrange a meeting to share each other's idea of this topic and discuss the way we might work together.

+### Disscussion
+After the introduction of 2 projects, we exchanged our thoughts about each other's project.

-### Questions & Advice From XJLTU
+**Questions & Advice From XJTLU-CHINA**

 1. They would like to know how we will interact with and educate the public.\
     A: We have made questionnaires to evaluate their knowledge related to antibiotics,